KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on AKVJ, Edison Python Scripts, 11ty templates, AKWF2 Free or AKWT Free well see.
+- 🌱 I’m currently learning Python / IT Sec
+- 🤔 I’m looking for help with Edison Python Scripts and fixing the Stubs

 <!--
 **KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.